Latest update on COVID-19 vaccines in Spain:

-The Spanish Ministry of Health recommends postponing vaccination in pregnant women until the end of the pregnancy, since there is insufficient evidence; however, it also states that there are no indications of safety problems related to the administration of the doses in pregnant women.
+The Ministry of Health recommends postponing vaccination in pregnant women until the end of the pregnancy, since there is insufficient evidence; however, it also states that there are no indications of safety problems related to the administration of the doses in pregnant women.
 The Ministry provides for individual exceptions in cases of women at high risk of exposure or complications.

 Women seeking pregnancy and the COVID vaccine.

 For women planning to become pregnant, COVID-19 vaccines are very unlikely to cause problems for the foetus or the pregnant woman.
 In any case, if pregnancy is planned, as a precautionary measure, insemination or embryo transfer can be performed 2 weeks after the administration of the second dose.

 What do other medical entities say about the vaccine for pregnant women?

 On the use of mRNA-type vaccines in pregnant women, the European Medicines Agency (EMA) certifies that animal studies have shown no negative effects on pregnancy.
 However, data on how to use this type of vaccine is limited.

 The American Association of Obstetricians and Gynecologists, the American Society for Reproductive Medicine (ASRM), the Maternal Fetal Society and the Center for Disease Control (CDC) do not recommend restricting the use of the vaccine in patients who are planning to become pregnant, are pregnant or are breastfeeding.

 What effect does the vaccine have on pregnancy?